ntustison/PaperANTsX/Text/discussion.md

 longitudinal data.
 Nevertheless, performance is comparable-to-superior relative to existing pipelines depending on the evaluation metric.
-We see possible longitudinal extensions incorporating aspects of the single-subject template construction, as described in [@Tustison:2019aa], in addition to the possibility of incorporating subject ID and months as additional network inputs.
+We see possible longitudinal extensions incorporating aspects of the single-subject template construction, as described in our previous work [@Tustison:2019aa], in addition to the possibility of incorporating subject ID and months as additional network inputs.